christian-schlichtherle/fun-io/basic-archive-processing.md

 ## Transforming An Archive File

-The following code transforms a TAR.GZ file to a ZIP file.
+The following code transforms a TAR.GZ file to a ZIP file.:

 {% highlight java %}
 import java.io.File;